-In March of 2010 we were approached by a Balinese lady who had found a child on the streets in a bad condition.
-She had nursed him back to health and now needed to find a permanent place for him to stay.
-We were glad to give him our last bed.
-The more we have spent time with this boy the more we are convinced that this is the same boy that Brad met briefly in 2005, the one who inspired the birth of the children’s home.
-It seems almost too good to be true, but it is such a fitting way to close the first chapter of Bali Life.
+In 2010, they welcomed a child found on the streets by a Balinese lady who had nursed him back to health and needed to find a permanent home for him.
+Remarkably, as they spent time with him, they discovered that he was the same boy Brad & Siska had briefly met in 2005, who had inspired the birth of the children’s home.
+This touching discovery felt like a fitting way to close the first chapter of Bali Life’s story.

 Indonesia has a population of 248,645,008 (July 2012 est.) making it the 4th largest nation in the world (1) and it faces a number of challenges… “Current issues include: alleviating poverty, improving education, preventing terrorism, consolidating democracy after four decades of authoritarianism, implementing economic and financial reforms, stemming corruption, reforming the criminal justice system, holding the military and police accountable for human rights violations, addressing climate change, and controlling infectious diseases, particularly those of global and regional importance.”
 (2) Apart from children being genuinely orphaned, the 3 main factors that lead to children living in orphanages in Bali are summarised below: